 It does not really matter in what sequence you add the parts to the parallel FIFO, as long as you always take the next part from the next adjacent lane of the previous one (Take Cyclic from above)

 The graph below shows the mean squared errors of different combinations of adding and removing methods.
 Removing by “take cyclic” was by far the best, regardless of the method in which you added the parts to the system.
 The average “out of sequence” error was around 5.
 While not perfect, it avoids stragglers that are significantly out of sequence.

-If you want to make it even a bit better, adding the parts also in a cyclic fashion (“add cyclic”) was the very best combination with the absolute smallest error of around 0.2.
+If you want to make it even a bit better, adding the parts also in a cyclic fashion (“add cyclic”) was the very best combination that maintained a strict FIFO sequence as shown in my last post.
 However, in this case you would need a system to ensure the cyclic behavior not only for the removal but also the adding of the part, hence double the work.
 Below is the average root mean squared error of the different simulation combinations under different loads.

 Another method that worked pretty well was to remove the parts in a random order.
 For every removal, you pick a random lane.
 This had an average sequencing error of around 14, which may or may not be acceptable.
 At a first glance the benefit of taking parts from a random line may be that you do not need any system to pick the lane; the employee simply chooses any lane.
 However, humans are pretty bad at generating randomness, and there is a huge difference between “pick any lane” and “pick a random lane.”
 In case of doubt the employee may simply go for the lane closest to him or easiest to reach.
 Hence, I would not really recommend this method.